athena123/docean/README.md

     #smtpd_banner = $myhostname ESMTP $mail_name
     uncomment it (remove the "#"), and change it to suit your needs, then run this: sudo service postfix restart
+ 6. a great article regarding how to forward postfix received message to http server; and then nodejs mailparser https://github.com/nodemailer/mailparser to parse it.
+Alternatively, one can use nodejs mailin as mail server.